AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 Calls to instances of  ``Unchecked_Conversion`` could potentially create invalid values; however, |SPARK| checks upon creation of such an instance, that no such invalid values can be produced.
+Similarly, |SPARK| checks upon specification of an Address clause or aspect for an object, that no invalid values can be produced in this way.
 Conversely, as no invalid values can be constructed in |SPARK|, the evaluation of the attribute ``Valid`` is assumed to always return True.